A Possible Short-Timescale Optical Quasi-Periodic Oscillation in PKS\,0805$-$07 from High-Cadence TESS Observations: Quasi-periodic oscillation

 The weighted wavelet $Z$-transform (WWZ; \citealt{foster1996wavelets}) provides a time--frequency representation of an unevenly sampled light curve by convolving the data with a localized oscillatory kernel.
 This method is particularly effective for detecting quasi-periodic signals whose strength varies with time, as it simultaneously constrains the characteristic timescale and the temporal interval over which the modulation is present.
 A genuine periodic component is expected to produce a localized enhancement in WWZ power that evolves as the signal strengthens or weakens.

 In this work, we adopted the abbreviated Morlet kernel,

 and computed the corresponding WWZ projection

 where $f^{*}$ denotes the complex conjugate of the kernel, $\omega$ is the angular frequency, and $\tau$ represents the time offset.
-The analysis was performed using the publicly available Python implementation of the WWZ algorithm.\footnote{\url{https://github.com/eaydin/WWZ}} The WWZ time--frequency map reveals a localized region of enhanced power near $f = 0.597719 \pm 0.043741~{\rm d^{-1}}$, corresponding to a period of $1.67 \pm 0.12$ (Figure~\ref{fig:wwz}).
-This feature is also recovered in the average WWZ spectrum, where the peak position was determined by fitting a Gaussian profile to estimate the frequency uncertainty.
-The absence of a continuous ridge across the full duration of the light curve indicates that the modulation is confined to a limited temporal interval, consistent with a transient quasi-periodic signal rather than a persistent oscillation.
+The analysis was performed using the publicly available Python implementation of the WWZ algorithm.\footnote{\url{https://github.com/eaydin/WWZ}} The abbreviated Morlet kernel was adopted with a tuning parameter of $c = 0.001$, which controls the trade-off between time and frequency resolution \citep{foster1996wavelets}.
+The WWZ time--frequency map reveals a localized region of enhanced power near $f = 0.5977 \pm 0.020~{\rm d^{-1}}$, corresponding to a period of $P \approx 1.67 \pm 0.06$\,d (Figure~\ref{fig:wwz}); the frequency uncertainty is derived from the simulation-based percentile method.
+This feature is also recovered in the average WWZ spectrum.
+The absence of a continuous ridge of enhanced power across the full duration of the light curve indicates that the modulation is confined to a limited temporal interval, consistent with a transient quasi-periodic signal rather than a persistent oscillation.
+Some power enhancement is also visible at lower frequencies ($\sim$0.2$-$0.4\,day$^{-1}$) in the WWZ map, consistent with red-noise variability as demonstrated by the Monte Carlo simulations presented in Section~\ref{sig_ev}.